 Farmstead: Only buildings or structures on farms, which are at least 10 contiguous acres in area and used as the primary residence (domicile) of the owner are eligible for a farmstead exemption.
-The buildings and structures must be used for commercial agricultural production to store farm products produced on the farm, to house animals maintained on the farm, or to store agricultural supplies or machinery and equipment used on the farm or the value of the buildings.
+The buildings and structures must be used for commercial agricultural production to store farm products produced on the farm, to house animals maintained on the farm, or to store agricultural supplies or machinery and equipment used on the farm.

 Programs to develop a community's abandoned, unused, and underutilized land and buildings with greatly reduced state and local taxes, including paying no real estate taxes.
 Provides certain state and local tax abatement to businesses and residents located in designated zones.